noptilus-tsi-wp6/PCFG-learner/README.md

 #### Input

 ```
 * dirPath       : The path to the directory with all input and output files
-* learnFile.csv: A csv file containing the learning data
+* learnFile.csv : A csv file containing the learning data
 * testFile.csv  : A csv file containing the test data
 * evalFile.csv  : A csv file containing the evaluation data
 * outFile       : The prefix to all output files
 * wordSize      : A positive integer indicating the nominal word length
 * mode          : Mode of word formation for parsing a stream of symbols:
                      0 -> standard fixed nominal length
                      1 -> uniform distribution around nominal length
                      2 -> normal distribution around nominal length
 * symbols       : The number of symbols used for quantization
-* normalization: The value of the normalization (lambda) parameter (typical: 0.005)
+* normalization : The value of the normalization (lambda) parameter (typical: 0.005)
 ```

 All the above inputs are necessary!